connorrothschild/v4/src/routes/post/svelte-and-d3.md

 All that to say, D3 is great.
 It works, and it works wonderfully.
 By removing the need to write highly imperative code that is unintuitive in nature, D3 saves developers time and allows for more powerful visualizations.

 But I'm hardly using it at all recently.
-Increasingly, I've been using the JavaScript ~~framework~~ compiler [Svelte](https://svelte.dev/) to *write SVG directly* rather than *tell JavaScript to write SVG*.
+Increasingly, I’ve been using the JavaScript ~~framework~~ compiler [Svelte](https://svelte.dev/) to *write SVG directly* rather than *tell JavaScript to write SVG*.
 How?
 Let's see below.

 ## "Literal" programming with Svelte 🗣